qualityclouds/state-of-ai-code-2026-/README.md

 > everything else.
 Across 21.6 million lines of AI-generated code, we found one issue
 > every 62 lines.**

-We built the scanner that produced these numbers, so we have an obvious interest in AI code looking bad.
-The per-repo data is published under CC-BY and the ruleset is documented, so every table below can be recomputed from [`data/vibe-code-2026.csv`](data/vibe-code-2026.csv).
-If you think a rule is noise, drop it and rerun.

 ## Key findings